Johang727/TECSRCalc/README.md

 If we expand these, we get:
 - Attack Efficiency `(APP = APM/DPM)`
-    - This was not included because it is directly related to the two main features.
 - Score Efficiency `(Score/(DPM*Time))`
     - Very similar to attack efficiency, therefore is not included in the dataset.
-    - Zone provides a higher boost in `Attack` than in `Score`, in a mode about trying to topout the other player, `Attack` is really what matters the most.
+    - Zone provides a higher boost in `Attack` than in `Score`, in a mode about trying to eliminate the other player, `Attack` is really what matters the most.

+Therefore, from there, I decided the most important features are:
+- Speed (DPM)
+- Attack (APM)
+- Efficiency
+    - Initially, I didn't include this one, but decided to after realizing it was overawarding speed.
+    - Despite only influencing the model's outcome by 10% *(according to the random forest)*, 10% can make the difference of a few hundred SR.
+- Date
+    - I included this for SR creep, but the game has died down, so it's not as useful.

 </details>